Large Language Models Can Infer Psychological Dispositions of Social Media Users: Introduction

 Large language models (LLMs) and other transformer-based neural networks have revolutionized text analysis in research and practice.
 Models such as OpenAI's GPT-4 \cite{openai_gpt-4_2023} or Anthropic’s Claude \cite{anthropic_model_2023}, for example, have shown a remarkable ability to represent, comprehend, and generate human-like text.
 Compared to prior NLP approaches, one of the most striking advances of LLMs is their ability to generalize their “knowledge” to novel scenarios, contexts, and tasks \cite{brown_language_2020, radford_language_2019}.

 While LLMs were not explicitly designed to capture or mimic elements of human cognition and psychology, recent research suggests that – given their training on extensive corpora of human-generated language – they might have spontaneously developed the capacity to do so.
 For example, LLMs display properties that are similar to the cognitive abilities and processes observed in humans, including theory of mind (i.e., the ability to understand the mental states of other agents \cite{kosinski_theory_2023}), cognitive biases in decision-making \cite{hagendorff_thinking_2023} and semantic priming \cite{digutsch_overlap_2023}.
-Similarly, LLMs are able to effectively generate persuasive messages tailored to specific psychological dispositions (e.g., personality traits, moral values \cite{matz_potential_2023}).
+Similarly, LLMs are able to effectively generate persuasive messages tailored to specific psychological dispositions (e.g., personality traits, moral values \cite{matz_potential_2024}).

 Here, we examine whether LLMs possess another quality that is fundamentally human: The ability to “read” people and form first impressions about their psychological dispositions in the absence of direct or prior interaction.
-As research under the umbrella of zero-acquaintance studies shows, people are remarkably accurate at judging the psychological traits of strangers simply by observing traces of their behavior \cite{albright_consensus_1988}.
-For example, people can accurately predict a stranger’s personality traits by snooping through their offices or bedrooms \cite{gosling_room_2002}, examining their music preferences \cite{rentfrow_message_2006}, or scrolling through their social media profiles \cite{back_facebook_2010}.
+As research under the umbrella of zero-acquaintance studies shows, people can be remarkably accurate at judging the psychological traits of strangers simply by observing traces of their behavior under certain conditions \cite{albright_consensus_1988}.
+While such judgments can be influenced by stereotypes and their accuracy can vary based on the traits being assessed and the context in which judgments are made \cite{kenny_consensus_1994}, past work indicates that people are able to predict a stranger’s personality traits by observing their offices or bedrooms \cite{gosling_room_2002}, examining their music preferences \cite{rentfrow_message_2006}, or scrolling through their social media profiles \cite{back_facebook_2010}.